charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - The player marketplace, also known as the Auction House, is where you’d go to sell and buy literally anything to and from other players.
 - The problem is that the currency you use to do this isn’t the gold you earn in-game, it’s Lucent you buy with real money.
 - But you might be saying it’s kind of good, isn’t it, because that means you can sell your own gear for the premium currency without spending real money, right?
-- Yeah, but, why?
+- Well, yeah, you can, but, why?
 This only sounds like a good thing because of the pay-to-win system in the first place.
-- If the whole marketplace used gold, you’d still want to sell your equipment for gold and use that gold to buy other things.
-Selling gear for Lucent is only good because other things cost Lucent.
+- If the marketplace uses gold, you’d still want to sell your equipment for gold and use that gold to buy other things.
+Selling gear for Lucent is only good because other things cost Lucent and that’s a choice NCSoft made.
-- So why does the marketplace even use Lucent then?
+- Now you might be asking, “so why did NCSoft even make that decision?
+Why does the marketplace even use Lucent?”
+- To that I say, stop asking me questions, do I look like your dad?
+Well, actually it’s a great question to ask your dad because the answer is tax, baby!
-- Tax, baby!
-There’s a “tax” on selling and buying on the Auction House.
+- There’s actually a “tax” on selling and buying on the Auction House.
 Let’s ignore for a moment that taxing premium currency is dumb as hell, okay, let’s put that aside for a second.
 - Say someone buys Lucent for real-money.
 That person then goes and spends it on buying gear instead of grinding and the seller of that gear gets paid Lucent, but they get a smaller amount because of that tax.
 - Think about that for a second.
 In this transaction, NCSoft has just made money in exchange for nothing.
 - Even that insanity aside, this system is still literally textbook pay-to-win because it means that players can spend money and buy gear instead of earning it.